 Lift the stopper off the strainer.

-Removing a Lift & Turn Tub Stopper:
+How to Remove a Lift & Turn Tub Stopper

 Tools needed: Flathead screwdriver, set of Allen wrenches